 We were founded in 2013 and have come a long way since then.
 Many of our projects are based in our home town of Eastbourne, but we’re now doing a lot more across the UK.
 The need for digital skills is universal.

-We’re a Community Interest Company which means our profits and assets are used solely for the public good.
+As a Community Interest Company, our profits and assets are used solely for the public good.

 Our board of directors come from different parts of creative and digital industries.
-Most of the people who work for us volunteer, and everyone at TechResort is in it for the good of our town.
+Most of the people who work for us volunteer, and everyone at TechResort is in it to do good.

 We’ve completed countless projects over the last seven years, and you can see the highlights here.

-- contributing to local and regional discussions on the subject of digital skills shortages and how to address them
+- contributing to local, regional and national discussions on the subject of digital skills shortages and how to address them

 - working with schools, colleges and employers to link tech education to local skills needs